Shin-Ōsaka Station

 Shin-Ōsaka Station (新大阪駅, Shin-Ōsaka-eki) is a major interchange railway station in Yodogawa-ku, Osaka, Japan.
-It is the western terminus of the high-speed Tōkaidō Shinkansen line from Tokyo, the eastern terminus of the San'yō Shinkansen and one of the main railway terminals in the north of Osaka.
-The Shinkansen lines are physically joined, and many trains offer through service.
+It is the western terminus of the high-speed Tōkaidō Shinkansen from Tokyo, the eastern terminus of the San'yō Shinkansen from Fukuoka, and one of the primary rail hubs in Osaka.
+The two Shinkansen lines are physically connected, allowing many services to operate through between them.

-Shin-Osaka is about 3 km from the older Ōsaka Station (Shin-Ōsaka-eki means "New Osaka Station").
-The new station was built in 1964 to avoid the engineering difficulties of running Shinkansen lines into the center of the city.
-The JR Kyoto Line and subway Midōsuji Line provide convenient connections to other stations around the city center.
+The station opened in 1964 and was built about 3 km from the older Ōsaka Station to avoid the engineering challenges of extending the Shinkansen line into the city center.
+The JR Kyoto Line and the Midōsuji Line subway offer convenient connections to other major destinations throughout central Osaka.